-- There were approximately 106,000 persons employed in other craft occupations, representing 5.8% of Ireland's workforce
+- In 2013, there were approximately 106,000 persons employed in other craft occupations, representing 5.6% of Ireland's workforce

-- Approximately 70% of overall employment was concentrated in three sectors: manufacturing (34%), wholesale and retail (21%) and construction (15%)
+- Approximately two thirds of overall employment was concentrated in three sectors: manufacturing (33%), wholesale and retail (20%) and construction (14%)

-- Just over 70% of total employment in the selected trades was concentrated in three trades: electrical/electronic (34%); metal machining, fitting and instrument making (22%) and vehicle (18%)
+- Three quarters of overall employment was concentrated in three trades: electrical/electronic (33%); metal machining, fitting and instrument making (24%) and vehicle (18%)

-- Approximately four fifths of all persons employed in the selected occupations was aged 25-54
+- Just over 75% of all persons employed in the selected occupations was aged 25-54

-- Just over one third of overall employment for butchers, fishmongers and related trades was composed of non-Irish nationals — one of the highest shares among skilled trades in the national workforce; the share was also relatively high for welding trades, at just over onethird
+- Almost 40% of overall employment for butchers, fishmongers and related trades was composed of non-Irish nationals — one of the highest shares among skilled trades in the national workforce

-- The overall workforce of other skilled craft trades was predominantly male
+- The overall workforce of most occupations was predominatly male.